Growth Credit

 Justine Carzino

 Justine holds a Bachelor of Commerce from the University of Melbourne, majoring in Accounting and Finance.
-Justine is a Chartered Accountant and Chartered Financial Analyst.
-In her spare time, she has pursued qualifications in viticulture and wine, and recently completed Wine & Spirits Education Trust – Level II in Wine.
+She is both a Chartered Accountant and a Chartered Financial Analyst.

 Investment Director